Heated Bird Baths

 Not far from us there are trees and shrubs but nothing to close.
 We both love watching the birds that visit us.

-Last summer we were visited by a Ruby-throated male which we thought was a really blessing because of where we live.
+Last summer we were visited by a Ruby-throated male which we thought was a real blessing because of where we live.

-So as when Spring finally arrived we were excited to see if our Ruby-throated Hummingbird would return.
+So as Spring finally arrived we were excited to see if our Ruby-throated Hummingbird would return.

 In setting up our bird feeders this year I had purchased a beautiful ruby colored bird feeder for our seed eating birds and I hadn't at this point put out our feeder for the hummingbird.